noidexe/Enjin-Coin-Documentation/docs/unity.md

 Working with crypto items involves using real money and transaction fees, and it's best to know what you are getting into beforehand.

+The Unity panel is designed to allow for non-programmers to be able to create, mint and manage cryptoitems.
+However, it is **not** designed for large scale automation and scalability for item creation.
+If you are creating a large number of items, especially NFIs you should consider writing scripts using the Unity runtime API, or the GraphQL API.

 ## Setup

 Setup into Unity is easy.
 Grab the Enjin Blockchain Asset off the Unity Asset Store